whoIsClownHere/whoIsClownHere/README.md

 ## Developer of data analysis and machine learning systems

-* 🌍  I'm based in Moscow
+* 🌍  I'm based in Almaty
 * ✉️  You can contact me at [11Ermak.Egor08@gmail.com](mailto:11Ermak.Egor08@gmail.com)
 * 🤝  I'm open to collaborating on interesting projects